zuo/unittest_expander/docs/reference.rst

    A :class:`paramseq` instance is the canonical form of a parameter collection.

-   The public interface of a :class:`paramseq` includes the following
+   Its public interface includes the following methods:
-   methods:

    .. method:: __add__(param_collection)

-      Returns a new :class:`paramseq` instance -- being a result of concatenation of the :class:`paramseq` instance we operate on and the given *param_collection* (see the description of the :class:`paramseq` constructor's argument *param_collection*...).
+      Returns a new :class:`paramseq` instance -- being a result of concatenation of the :class:`paramseq` instance we operate on and the given *param_collection* (see the above description of the :class:`paramseq` constructor's argument *param_collection*...).

    .. method:: __radd__(param_collection)

-      Returns a new :class:`paramseq` instance -- being a result of concatenation of the given *param_collection* (see the description of the :class:`paramseq` constructor's argument
+      Returns a new :class:`paramseq` instance -- being a result of concatenation of the given *param_collection* (see the above description of the :class:`paramseq` constructor's argument
       *param_collection*...) and the :class:`paramseq` instance we
       operate on.